 My group studies the structures of many different types of protein complexes.
 These include multiprotein complexes, RNPs, metalloproteins, and drug-like molecules bound to proteins.
 Predominantly we use Nuclear Magnetic Resonance (NMR) spetroscopy, but also routinely employ X-ray crystallograhic, proteomic, biochemical, and molecular biology techniques.
-Our wish to use these analyses of complex structures to understand how inter-molecular complexes function in cell biology and disease.
-More recently we have also begun analyzing how proteins interact wil synthetic polymers to try to understand the mechanisms of fouling and non-canonical polymerization by enzymes.
+We use these analyses of complex structures to understand how inter-molecular complexes function in cell biology and disease.
+More recently we have also begun analyzing how proteins interact with synthetic polymers to try to understand the mechanisms of fouling and non-canonical polymerization by enzymes.
 The following topics are current areas where I am recruiting undergraduate and masters student level researchers:

 Ribonucleoprotein structures associated with tumor specific long non-coding RNAs (NIH R15 7R15GM110678-03) and La protein recognition of mRNAs (in collaboration with Andrea Berman at UPitt, NIH R01 5R01GM116889-02).

 Enyzmatic prolymerization of new materials, in particular conjugated polymers.
 This is a collaboration with Christopher Ziegler at the University of Akron.